Actindo-AG/Documentation/DataHub/UserInterface/02b_AttributeSets.md

 **Assigned attributes**

 - ![Settings](/Assets/Icons/Settings01.png "[Settings]") (Settings)
-  Click this button to unlock the *required* column in the attributes list.
+  Click this button to unlock the *Required* column in the attributes list.
 The color of the button switches to blue if the column is unlocked.
-Click the button again to lock the *required* column.
+Click the button again to lock the *Required* column.
 The button color switches back to gray.

 - ![Search](/Assets/Icons/Search.png "[Search]") (Search)
   Click this button to display the search bar and search for an attribute.